Mahak-minfy/Assignment3/README.md

 Upon attempting to merge feature/add-content into master, Git identified a conflict in the HTML file, as both branches modified the same lines.

 Steps to Resolve:
-Ran git status to list files with conflicts.
+1.Ran git status to list files with conflicts.
-Opened the conflicted HTML file to examine the conflicting changes.
+2.Opened the conflicted HTML file to examine the conflicting changes.
-Manually edited the file to integrate both sets of changes, ensuring the content and styling were both preserved.
+3.Manually edited the file to integrate both sets of changes, ensuring the content and styling were both preserved.
-Used git add <file> to stage the resolved file.
+4.Used git add <file> to stage the resolved file.
-Committed the merge with a message indicating the resolution.
+5.Committed the merge with a message indicating the resolution.
-Pushed the updated master branch to the remote repository.
+6.Pushed the updated master branch to the remote repository.